docsforadobe/premiere-scripting-guide/docs/item/trackitem.md

 #### Description

-The out point set on the source for this trackItem instance, relative to the beginning of the source.
+The out point set on the source for this TrackItem instance, relative to the beginning of the source.

 #### Type